-Once you have created a Playlist you can restrict the content that can be added to the Playlist using Playlist Restrictions.
-Playlist Restrictions are a list of Template Definitions; only Messages derived from Template Definitions that are not in the Restriction List can be added to the Playlist.
+Once a Playlist has been created, the content that can be added to the Playlist can be restricted using Playlist Restrictions.
+Playlist Restrictions are a list of Template Definitions.
+Only Messages derived from Template Definitions that are not in the Restriction List can be added to the Playlist.